 – A combination of the above

-Actually, you are being treated for one of the conditions in the list above, or a combination of them.
-If the treatment is successful, your nausea will improve – almost as a side effect.
+If the treatment is successful, your nausea will improve – almost as a side effect!

-People often don't know about the wealth of condition acupuncture is used for.
-Sometimes they've been told by a friend that acupuncture is good for the problem the friend had, but assume it's no good for anything else.
+People often don’t know about the wealth of conditions that acupuncture treats.
+Sometimes a friend told them that acupuncture was good for the problem the friend had, but they then assume it’s no good for anything else.

 Or they assume it’s good for everything!

-Apart from the usual medical details (see Consultation), it is important that you let your practitioner know:
+Apart from the usual medical details (see Consultation), it is important that you tell your practitioner: